-We’ve put together our best gifts for the grill master in your life.
+We’ve put together our best bbq gifts for the grill master in your life.
 From the best grills and outdoor grilling tools to handy gadgets, and our must-have essentials.
-For beginners to old pros, must-have accessories, tech, spices, and more; here are our 50 best grilling gifts.
+For beginners to old pros, must-have accessories, tech, spices, and more; here are our 50 best grilling gifts of 2022.

 Best Grills for Gifting

 There’s a grill for every style of pitmaster these days.
-From camping and overlanding junkies to pizza making, and the indispensable tried and true for the grill collector.
-Not included in the list are staples like a classic kettle or 4 burner gas grill, but those are quintessential before expanding into the list below, and if they don’t have those, we suggest starting there for the best gift for grillers.
+From camping and hard-core Overlanding junkies to at-home pizza making, and the indispensable tried and true for the grill collector.
+Not included in the list are staples like a classic kettle grill, popular pellet grill, or 4 burner gas grill, but those are quintessential before expanding into the list below, and if they don’t have those, we suggest starting there for the best gift for grillers.

 - Pit Barrel Cooker.
-This barrel style cooker doesn’t come packed with frills and is still at the top of our list for fun grilling.
-There’s no built in wifi or fancy tech.
+This barrel-style cooker doesn’t come packed with frills and is still at the top of our list for fun grilling.
+There’s no built-in wifi or fancy tech.
 It’s a barrel cooker.
-And my most used grill for smoking ribs.
+And our most used grill for smoking ribs.
 For anyone who appreciates a simple clean grill, this is it.
 It’s also established by a veteran and family owned.

 - Ooni Portable Pizza Oven.
-For anyone who wants a fun pizza to take to every back yard bbq from now until forever, and loves to cook for friends, the Ooni portable pizza oven is just plane fun.
-If you have someone who already has one of every kind of grill, this is a great addition to the collection.
+For anyone who wants a fun pizza to take to every backyard bbq from now until forever, and loves to cook for friends, the Ooni portable pizza oven is just plain fun.
+If you have someone who already has one of every kind of grill, this is an excellent addition to the collection.

 - Masterbuilt Gravity Series Grill.
-This offset smoker takes the ease of pellet smoker plug and program and merges it with the flavor you can only get from charcoal.
+This offset smoker takes the ease of a pellet smoker and merges it with the flavor you can only get from charcoal.
 It’s a programmable charcoal grill that lights easily and burns for hours with both a smoke and sear option.
 Dreamy.
 It comes in 3 sizes, so make sure you do a little research before choosing.

 - Breeo smokeless fire pit.
-Whether you want a statement peice for the backyard or actually want to throw down with some serious live fire grilling, the Breeo is a great addition to the collection.
+Whether you want a statement piece for the backyard or really want to throw down with some serious live-fire grilling, the Breeo is a great addition to the collection.
 Also, made in America.
 If you don’t have little kids running around, splurge for the sear plate.
-It’s a rim of flat steel on sitting on the edge of the fire pit where you can sear (and I mean sear) meats or throw down on some super quick naan breads.
+It’s a rim of flat steel on sitting on the edge of the fire pit where you can sear (and we mean sear) meats or throw down on some super quick naan bread.
 Already have the Breeo?
-Their adjustable grill grate is a must to maximuze your use.
+Their adjustable grill grate and outpost setup is a must to maximize your use.

-GirlCarnivore Pro Tip: Grilling products have been hard to find this year (along with pretty much everything), so give yourself some time to source, order, and receive your gifts.
+Grilling products have been hard to find this year (along with lots or random things everything), so give yourself some time to source, order, and receive your gifts.

 - Cast Iron Pan.
-Whether your an expert camp chef or just starting, a cast iron pan is as essential as fire.
+Whether you’re an expert camp chef or just starting, a cast iron pan is as essential as fire.
 The classic Lodge cast iron pan is a perfect first and lifetime pan for any level of cook.
 If you’re looking for an investment piece, we love our 11 3/4″ Le Creuset enamel-coated cast iron skillet.

 - Charcoal Chimney.
-Our favorite way to light my coals, the charcoal chimney.
-Never use lighter fluid again as the chimney works to light the coals evenly in about 20 minutes.
+Our favorite way to light our coals is the charcoal chimney.
+Never use lighter fluid again, as the chimney works to light the coals evenly in about 20 minutes.
 Sadly, I have yet to find one that doesn’t have to be replaced every year.
-Bonus, you know you can pick one of these up for your grill fanatic every year and it will be appreciated.
+Bonus, you know you can pick one of these up for your grill fanatic every year, and it will be appreciated.

 - Charcoal Pellets.
-Pellets don’t produce the same flavor as grilling over charcaol.
+Wood pellets don’t produce the same smoky flavor as grilling over charcoal.
 Until you discover charcoal pellets.
 And not just any charcoal pellets.
 Jack Daniel’s charcoal pellets.
 Who wouldn’t want to get coal for Christmas?

 - Boning Knife & Pairing Knife.
-When I first started, I was given two knives as essentials.
+When we first started, we were given two knives as essentials.
 A boning knife, with a flexible tip and a pairing knife.
-When you work t trim meat these two knives are indepsencilbe in the arsenal and are worth a little splurge.
-Pro tip, if you gift them to someone, please don’t ever let them see you opening boxes with them.
-Just sayin.
+When you work t trim meat these two knives are indispensable in the arsenal and are worth a little splurge.
+Pro-tip: if you gift them to someone, please don’t ever let them see you opening boxes with them.
+Just sayin’.

 - Smoker Box or Pellet tube.
-These two tools are super useful when adding smoke flavor onto traditional gas grills but are mostly interchangeable (you don’t need both).
+These two tools are super helpful when adding smoke flavor to traditional gas grills but are mostly interchangeable (you don’t need both).
 You can blend a variety of wood chips or pellets and let the smoke roll.
 Bonus, you can also add these to pellet smokers for an added layer of smoke flavor.

-These are outlandish gifts that are absolutely not needed but incredibly fun for guys and dads who are avid grillers.
+These are outlandish grilling gifts that are absolutely not needed but incredibly fun for guys and dads who are avid grilling enthusiasts.

 - Wing Rack, Super Skewers, or Trompo Skewer Pan.
 When it comes to epic grilling, OvertheFireCooking owns it, and any fan will notice the tools he frequently uses and want to play with them too.